 In October 2010, Zoom Telephonics, Inc. entered into an agreement with Zoom Technologies, Inc. (Nasdaq: ZOOM) in which Zoom Telephonics transferred its rights to the zoom.com domain name and certain trademark rights in exchange for 80,000 shares of Zoom Technologies common stock.
-None of these shares could be sold for the first 6 months after the effective date of October 18, 2010.
-After the first 6 months, Zoom Telephonics may sell up to 20,000 of these shares, and may sell an additional 20,000 shares every three months thereafter.
-Due to these restrictions on selling the stock, the Company has valued the marketable securities at market value less a liquidity discount.
-The Company did not sell any Zoom Technologies shares during Q1 2011.
-The closing price of Zoom Technologies common stock declined from \$4.47 on December 31, 2010 to \$3.31 on March 31, 2011.
+The Company did not sell any Zoom Technologies shares during the first quarter of 2012.
+The closing price of Zoom Technologies common stock declined from \$4.47 on December 31, 2010 to \$1.13 on March 31, 2012.